octoman90/binsize.js/README.md

 ## To-do

--   Size arithmetic
+-   Node.js require( ) support
--   Parsing size from a string
+-   A function for parsing size from a string
--   Support for sizes bigger than 1023TB
+-   Support of sizes bigger than 1023TB